daisyBill makes creating and submitting Requests for Authorization (RFAs) a snap. To get started, follow these steps.

 - Other Information: optional field for additional information such as frequency and duration.

-- To add an additional Requested Treatment click “Add Requested Treatment”
+- To add an additional Requested Treatment on the same RFA click “Add Requested Treatment”.
+Each Service/Good Requested should be in a separate Service/Good Requested field.

 Step 10.
 Select ‘Request Type’